Thom Bray

-Thomas Edward Bray (born April 30, 1954) is a retired American actor and writer, perhaps best known for his role as Murray "Boz" Bozinsky in the detective TV series Riptide.
+Thomas Edward Bray is a retired American actor and writer, perhaps best known for his role as Murray "Boz" Bozinsky in the detective TV series Riptide.
 He made his film debut in the slasher film The Prowler (1981) and later appeared in John Carpenter's Prince of Darkness (1987), and The Horror Show (1989).
 His work has been primarily in television, and his most recent credit was in 2012 on an episode of the TNT series Leverage.
 Bray was a drama teacher and also taught television studies.

 Life and career

 Bray was born and raised in Lawrenceville, New Jersey.
 His first television role was in the short-lived TV series Breaking Away as Cyril.
 Later on in the 1980s, he starred in the TV series Harry with Alan Arkin.
 In 1990, he did the voice of Wilbur Finletter in the cartoon series Attack of the Killer Tomatoes: The Animated Series and voices in other animated works.
 His first feature film was in 1981's The Prowler.
 He appeared in other films: the comedy Burglar, director John Carpenter's Prince of Darkness, DeepStar Six, and The Horror Show.
 He appeared in the TV movie Lady Mobster.